 We have reviewed our key performance indicators (KPIs) in light of the introduction of the Modern Slavery Act 2015.
 As a result, we have set the following KPI:

-- All current staff/site personnel to have completed anti-slavery and human trafficking training by 31st March 2019.
+- All current staff/site personnel to have completed anti-slavery and human trafficking training refresher by December 2021.

 We are reviewing the vetting process for our supply chain, and are working collaboratively with them, to endeavour to ensure they meet their legal obligations under the Act.